Nullifier/kindle-annotation-organizer/README.md

 - **No setup** — open `index.html` directly in your browser, no server needed
 - **Private** — your file is processed entirely in your browser, nothing is uploaded
 - **Book dropdown** — all books listed by highlight count, pick one to view its highlights
-- **Rich metadata** — each highlight shows its page, location, and the date you made it
 - **Notes support** — Kindle notes are displayed separately from highlights with a distinct style
 - **Multilingual** — handles both English and Russian Kindle metadata formats
 - **Responsive** — works on mobile too